 All fleet stakeholders search for quality service that they can count on.
 So it’s very important to know how third-party maintenance providers evaluate and monitor their service quality.

 The most common practice is to measure ‘comebacks’, also known as re-work.
-In addition to employing competent technicians, all materials, parts and workmanship furnished by a provider should meet all OEM standards and specifications.
+In addition to employing competent technicians, all materials, parts, and workmanship furnished by a provider should meet all OEM standards and specifications.
 To identify re-work, all units are tracked and identified for multiple repairs to the same component on the same vehicle.
 Fleet maintenance service providers should determine when the unit is returning and for what reasons other than the initial repair.
 All re-work should have a corrective action and be investigated by conducting a Root Cause Analysis investigation, when applicable.
 When instances of re-work are low, service quality improves.

-In order to attract and retain the highest qualified applicant for positions within the company, strong vendors provide a map for for success which offers opportunity for growth, monetary incentives for continuous achievement and has in place the kind of support system that technicians need to be successful.
-Recruiting from technical schools that have earned a reputation for graduating students equipped with the fundamentals of diagnostics, electronics and mechanical assembly repairs is one of the options to staff contracts.
+In order to attract and retain the highest qualified applicant for positions within the company, strong vendors provide a map for success which offers an opportunity for growth, monetary incentives for continuous achievement and has in place the kind of support system that technicians need to be successful.
+Recruiting from technical schools that have earned a reputation for graduating students equipped with the fundamentals of diagnostics, electronics, and mechanical assembly repairs is one of the options to staff contracts.
 To recruit the best candidates the fleet operations team should screen and evaluate each candidate, while Human Resource professionals carefully check references and gather additional information during the personal process.

 - Medical Insurance coverage

 - Prescription coverage

 - Paid leave for jury duty, bereavement, and military reserve duty (4 weeks active duty)

 - Unpaid leave – educational, family medical, active military, personal

 - Misc. company-provided benefits such as will preparation, service awards, employee discounts, and referral bonuses